radian-software/radian/docs/emacs/fundamentals.md

-Most of the standard Emacs [navigation] and [text editing] commands also work while selecting from a list, in the way that you would expcet.
+Most of the standard Emacs [navigation] and [text editing] commands also work while selecting from a list, in the way that you would expect.
 In particular, you can use the arrow keys to select a candidate.

 [navigation]: navigation.md